MichaelHDesigns/truecrypto-oss/doc/translation_process.md

 Multiple language support is critical in assisting TDC's global adoption, and growth.
 One of TDC's greatest strengths is cross-border money transfers, any help making that easier is greatly appreciated.

-See the [Transifex TDC project](https://www.transifex.com/tdc-project/tdc-project-translations/) to assist in translations.

 ### Writing code with translations
 We use automated scripts to help extract translations in both Qt, and non-Qt source files.
 It is rarely necessary to manually edit the files in `src/qt/locale/`.
 The translation source files must adhere to the following format:
 `tdc_xx_YY.ts or tdc_xx.ts`